spxbhuhb/adaptive/grove/grove-runtime/doc/internals/hydration.md

 # Hydration

+> [!NOTE]
+> Hydration works, the resources concept does not.
+>

-The hydration subsystem turns fragment designs into actual, working fragments:
+The hydration subsystem turns [fragment models](def://) into actual, working fragments:

 ```kotlin
 @Adaptive